minhnhat2001vt/Code-Validating-Multi-Agent-LLMs/README.md

 Input: 5
 Output: 120
 ```
+The generated code is saved in the `coding` folder for future use.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve the project.